Bakmi GM

 PT Griya Miesejati, doing business as Bakmi GM, is an Indonesian restaurant chain specializing in bakmi noodle dishes.
 It was established as a single store at Gajah Mada Street in 1959, and has since then expanded to over 50 locations mostly in Greater Jakarta.
 Since 2024, it has been majority-owned by the Djarum group.

 History

 The company started as a noodle stall located at Gajah Mada Street in Jakarta, established by couple Tjhai Sioe and Loei Kwai Fong in 1959 with five tables.
 The restaurant was previously known as Bakmi Gajah Mada, and it opened its second location at Melawai in 1971.
 The original location at Gajah Mada has been visited by multiple Indonesian presidents from Sukarno to Joko Widodo, with B. J. Habibie and Megawati Soekarnoputri being regular customers.
 In particular, Habibie was known to visit the restaurant at lunchtime during the 1970s, before he was appointed a government minister.

-In December 2024, Djarum acquired 85 percent of the company for a reported figure of "between Rp 2 and 2.4 trillion" (~USD 120 to 150 million).
+In December 2024, Djarum acquired 85 percent of the company for a reported figure of "between Rp 2 and 2.4 trillion" (approximately US$120-150 million).
 According to Djarum executive Victor Hartono, Bakmi GM's controlling family sought an exit from the business due to their age and lack of successors.